ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 As for USB3 see above (everything fine with the 5Gbps Type-A ports)

 NVMe I can't test currently since having only crappy M.2 SSDs lying around that will be the bottleneck.
+But since Radxa reports +2700 MB/s sequential read speeds and we know the little sibling RK3568 can saturate PCIe Gen3 x2 while lacking the four big A76 cores I'm pretty confident that we're seeing full Gen3 x4 NVMe performance with this device.

 Testing SATA also not possible since lacking the adapter (said to cost just a few bucks) that goes into the M.2 key E slot to turn PCIe into native SATA via a device-tree overlay:

 ![Rock 5B SATA adapter](../media/rock_5b_m2_sata.jpeg)

-This works since RK3588 features 3 Combo PIPE PHYs that are [pinmuxed and provide either SATA, PCIe Gen2 or USB3](https://www.cnx-software.com/2021/12/16/rockchip-rk3588-datasheet-sbc-coming-soon/).
+This works since RK3588 features three Combo PIPE PHYs that are [pinmuxed and provide either SATA, PCIe Gen2 or USB3](https://www.cnx-software.com/2021/12/16/rockchip-rk3588-datasheet-sbc-coming-soon/).
 While I can't provide performance numbers we know from RK3568 that SATA performance is as expected for SATA 6 Gbps.

 [According to device-tree settings](https://github.com/radxa/kernel/blob/78d311de923fc0644e4700f30813120835fec9cf/arch/arm64/boot/dts/rockchip/rk3588-rock-5b.dts#L426-L440) the SD card interface should be capable of SDR104 mode (switching from 3.3V to 1.8V with up to 104 MB/s sequential transfer speeds).
 Let's have a look with the usual `iozone` call and two cards: